 Lastly, automated systems are preferred to manual testing systems.
 It is because they allow the users to save and recover the important data in case of a disaster.

 Why QA May Not Be Dead?

 In as much as automated QA systems may be more efficient, manual testing techniques may not be eliminated completely.
 Instead, the role of QA professionals is likely to change in the future.

-With the rapid spread of technology, many applications and software are being developed to cater for a wide range of needs.
+With the rapid spread of technology, many applications and software are being developed.
+This is in order to cater for a wide range of needs.
 Hence, the role of QA testers is only likely to increase.

-When dealing with defects that are unpredictable and unrelated in nature, manual testing will be important so as to discover and detect these challenges.
+When dealing with defects that are unpredictable and unrelated in nature, manual testing will be important.
+It is useful to discover and detect these challenges.

-In addition, start-up companies that are interested in experimenting of new technologies rely on manual testing techniques since testing software may not have been invented for some new processes.
+In addition, start-up companies that are interested in experimenting of new technologies rely on manual testing techniques.
+This is because testing software may not have been invented for some new processes.